kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 1. First, we'll get the data source for the table view.
 2. Then, we'll figure out where we should put the new item.
 If the coordinator gives us a destination, great we'll use that.
 But if it doesn't, we'll just create an index path to put it at the end of the table.
 3. Finally, we'll loop through all of the items that are dropped, and process each one.
-There are three cases we need to handle - the item originated in the table view, the item originated in the same app, but a different table view, and the item originated from a different app.
+There are three cases we need to handle - the item originated from the same app and the same table view, the item originated in the same app, but a different table view, and the item originated from a different app.

 ```
   func tableView(_ tableView: UITableView, performDropWith coordinator: UITableViewDropCoordinator) {